-The Sydney-based clients approached Modscape with a clear design brief and aesthetic – create a design that utilises an efficient use of modules to keep transport costs to a minimum, and respect and complement the existing elements of the site.
+The Sydney-based clients approached Modscape with a clear design brief and aesthetic – create a sustainable design that utilises an efficient use of modules to keep transport costs to a minimum, and respect and complement the existing elements of the site.

-Simple in form, the large 290sqm home is made up of only 4 modules.
+Simple in form, the large 290sqm home is made up of only 4 housing modules.
 The bulk of the form is softened by timber battened screens and awnings, which provide privacy and sun protection and help add layers and texture to the façade.

 The organisation of space is dictated not only by the efficiency of our modular system, but the functionality of the internal spaces and the client’s desire to have a clear separation between living and rest areas.